-With L-muting, the light curtain is muted if the input signals switch to 24 V DC in accordance with a certain sequence: MUTING1 must be activated first; only then can MUTING2 be activated.
+With L-muting, the light curtain is muted if the input signals switch to 24 VDC in accordance with a certain sequence: MUTING1 must be activated first; only then can MUTING2 be

-If MUTING2 should activate before MUTING1, the device will not switch to muting mode; "T12" represents the activation delay between MUTING1 and MUTING2.
+If MUTING2 should activate before MUTING1, the device will not switch to muting mode; "T12" represents the activation delay between MUTING1 and MUTING2, which users can select via ACM.

 The muting function ends once the time has elapsed, which corresponds to a multiple of the activation delay between the two sensors (this time corresponds to m T12).
 The value "m" (multiplier T12) must be selected by the user.
-The value is preset with m = 2.
+With BCM, 2 is the default value.